innavoig23/Approximate-Sample-Shannon-Renyi-Entropy-of-a-Signal/README.md

 # Approximate and Sample Entropy

-This repository contains simple MATLAB functions that computes:
+Two simple MATLAB functions that computes:
-- Time Domain: Approximate Entropy (ApEn), Sample Entropy (SpEn)
+- Approximate Entropy (ApEn) and Sample Entropy (SpEn) in Time Domain
-- Frequency Domain: Shannon (SEshannon), Rényi (SErenyi)
+- Shannon (SEshannon) and Rényi (SErenyi) in Frequency Domain

 The algorithm used for ApEn is described on the PhysioNet website (https://archive.physionet.org/physiotools/ApEn/).